What’s included with your Ride the Fault Line registration

 Ride the Fault Line riders’ responsibilities

 • Request SAG service only if you are injured or ill and unable to continue, or when mechanical malfunction prevents you from riding.
-We do not have sufficient SAG resources to transport riders who are simply tired or dissatisfied with route conditions (
+We do not have sufficient SAG resources to transport riders who are simply tired or dissatisfied with route conditions (wind, rain, heat, etc.) Riders who consistently and repeatedly request SAG service may be asked to leave the tour.

 • Treat everyone with courtesy and respect, both while riding and in camp.

-• Have your bicycle (and yourself!) checked and in good condition before you begin the ride.
+• Have your bicycle checked and in good condition before you begin the ride.

 • Ride safely, follow the rules of the road and of RTFL, obey all traffic laws and encourage others to do the same.